 At first glance the Tegra Note 7, looks like your average 7-in tablet running an unskinned Android OS albeit this one is wearing an elegant black dress and saunters in with a working stylus that tucks away nicely on its underside.
-In hand, the tablet feels just a bit heavier than the 7 inch Samsung Galaxy Tab 3 .
+In hand, the tablet feels just a bit heavier than the 7 inch Samsung Galaxy Tab 3.
+Or, you could read our Samsung Galaxy Tablet review.
 The Tegra Note 7 features a single physical button at the top of the unit (held in portrait view) for Power.
 The right side toward the top is where the Volume Rocker is located.
 The microSD card slot is just above the Rocker.
 Back at the top there are ports for MiniUSB charging/data cable, headphone jack and Mini HDMI.

 The 7-inch display is one of the unit’s weaker points.
 It hits well below the 1080p sweet spot and rings in at 1280 x 800 with an additionally low pixel density of only 216 ppi.
-The display is powered by Nvidia’s PRISM 2 processing.
+For better display quality, read more about the Dragon Touch Storage Quad Core Processor.
+The display of the Note 7 is powered by Nvidia’s PRISM 2 processing.
 Colors are nice but that low pixel density on a low resolution screen results in washed out images and less than vibrant whites.
 The Nexus 7, one of the closest contenders does 1080p with a pixel density of 323 ppi.
 No surprise in performance difference there!
 But Nvidia’s own lovely little SHIELD handheld performs visibly better at 294 ppi and 720p.
 That slight bump in pixel density helps to produce richer colors and clarity.
 Finally, general web browsing and movies are more vivid on both the SHIELD and the Nexus 7.

 That said the unit serves up an enjoyable multimedia experience with a suitable display and a set of well-crafted front-facing speakers.

-The Tegra Note 7 uses a 5mp camera.
-Surprisingly it performs better than the “soul stealers” on other similar devices, thought that’s not saying a hell of a lot.
+The Tegra Note 7 uses a 5mp camera, better than what other tablets like the Haoqin H7 Tablet Android Tablets use.
+Surprisingly, it performs better than the “soul stealers” on other similar devices, thought that’s not saying a hell of a lot.
 You can take photos or record videos at 1080p.
 Nvidia has outfitted the Tegra Note clicker with their “always-on” HDR technology, which is supposed to capture images as they are seen.

 The end result is solid if not overly spectacular.
 You get some good pics if taken in even and well-lit settings like outdoors on sunny days.
 Indoor low light photos are decent and suitable for party pics and social sharing.
 For context, standard free-hand photos show better color saturation and are noticeably less muddy than those taken with a Galaxy Tab 3 of the same size, but not by much.